jharwell/sierra/docs/src/plugins/proc/index.rst

       state "Processed Output Data" as proc #skyblue
    }

    state "4.
-Generate\nDeliverables\n" as stage4  {
+Generate\nProducts\n" as stage4  {
-      state "Deliverables " as deliverables #skyblue
+      state "Products " as products #skyblue
    }

    raw --> proc
-   proc --> deliverables
+   proc --> products

 The :term:`Raw Output Data` files from experimental runs is processed during stage 3 into :term:`Processed Output Data` files.
-In stage 4 those processed files are turned into deliverables of various sorts.
-All stage 4 deliverables are sourced from a *single* data file, to encourage and enable reusability of code across projects.
-As such, it is the job of active stage 3 plugins to make sure all the data needed to generate a given deliverable appear in the same file.
+In stage 4 those processed files are turned into products of various sorts.
+All stage 4 products are sourced from a *single* data file, to encourage and enable reusability of code across projects.
+As such, it is the job of active stage 3 plugins to make sure all the data needed to generate a given product appear in the same file.
 The process of doing this is called :term:`Data Collation`.

 ..
 IMPORTANT::